Azure-Samples/blockchain/blockchain-development-kit/accelerators/corda-integration-accelerator/service-bus-integration/corda-local-network/docs/QuickStart.md

 This sets a network to run the [refrigerated transport](../../../cordapps/refrigerated-transportation/README.md) example.
 A prebuilt CorDapp is included here, so there is no need to build this project.

+These steps assume that you have Unix bash terminal open and the current directory is the project's the root folder, 'corda-local-network'.

 ## Building

 These assume a working Java dev environment with at a minimum Java 8.